Skip to main content

 Do not add the directory /etc as a separate partition; otherwise, the system will be unbootable

 We designed Nitrux to use XFS for the root partition (/) and F2FS for /home and /var/lib.
 NUTS (Nitrux Update Tool System) and system optimizations rely on these filesystems.
 Using other filesystems may result in loss of functionality, such as upgrades and rollbacks.
-Users are free to use any filesystem for additional data partitions.
+Users may use any filesystem for additional data partitions.

-We emphasize that users must add labels to the partitions; otherwise, some functionality, such as upgrades and rollbacks using the Nitrux Update Tool System, will be lost.
-Optionally, choose to encrypt the whole system (or each partition individually).
+We emphasize that users must add labels to the partitions; otherwise, users will lose functionality such as upgrades and rollbacks with the Nitrux Update Tool System.
+Optionally, encrypt the entire system (or each partition individually).